assely/documentation/profile.md

 <a name="publishing-profiles-for-users"></a>
 ### [Publishing Profiles for Users](#publishing-profiles-for-users)

-By default, profile fields are private and visible only for administrators, but if you want to allow users to fill the fields themselves you need to change profile visibility to public.
+By default, profile fields are private and visible only for administrators, but if you want to allow users to fill the fields themselves you need to change profile visibility to the public.

 All you have to do is use `Assely\Profile\MakePublic` trait inside your created profile.
 That is it.